reviczky/pstoedit/doc/readme.txt

 When building pstoedit under cygwin/Linux you may need to set LDFLAGS to /usr/local/lib in case you have some libraries (e.g. libEMF) installed there.

 Under some systems (e.g. cygwin) it is not possible to link static libraries (.a) into a dynamic library (.so/.dll).
 In this case, you need to have also a shared version of the relevant libs, e.g. of libEMF.
 In order to get a shared version, you normally need to set the option "--enabled-shared" during the "configure" run for the library.

-A note about libemf.
-Unfortunately this library seems to be no longer maintained by the original author.
-I have done some smaller changes - mainly compiler and OS adaptations - and put my version under http://sourceforge.net/projects/pstoedit in the download section.
-In the long term I will try to put the changes under libemf.sourceforge.net - but I haven't been able to contact the admin of that project so far.

 Installing pstoedit under Windows 9x/NT/2000/XP/Vista/Windows 7: